zitosen/kfast/README.md

-# kfast is a collect of codes based on atomic simulation theories
+# KFast is a collect of codes based on atomic simulation theories
 # by zito